 Meta Platforms (META) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the social media company had gained 13.17% over the past month, outpacing the Computer and Technology sector's gain of 1.89% and the S&P 500's gain of 3.18% in that time.
+Prior to today's trading, shares of the social media company had gained 9.75% over the past month.
+This has outpaced the Computer and Technology sector's gain of 3.46% and the S&P 500's gain of 3.39% in that time.

-Meta Platforms will be looking to display strength as it nears its next earnings release, which is expected to be July 26, 2023.
-On that day, Meta Platforms is projected to report earnings of $2.85 per share, which would represent year-over-year growth of 15.85%.
-Our most recent consensus estimate is calling for quarterly revenue of $30.84 billion, up 6.99% from the year-ago period.
+Wall Street will be looking for positivity from Meta Platforms as it approaches its next earnings report date.
+This is expected to be July 26, 2023.
+In that report, analysts expect Meta Platforms to post earnings of $2.85 per share.
+This would mark year-over-year growth of 15.85%.
+Our most recent consensus estimate is calling for quarterly revenue of $30.84 billion, up 7.01% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Meta Platforms.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for Meta Platforms should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.32% higher.
-Meta Platforms is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.59% higher within the past month.
+Meta Platforms is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, Meta Platforms is currently trading at a Forward P/E ratio of 25.84.
-This valuation marks a discount compared to its industry's average Forward P/E of 42.73.
+Looking at its valuation, Meta Platforms is holding a Forward P/E ratio of 25.99.
+This represents a discount compared to its industry's average Forward P/E of 44.28.

-It is also worth noting that META currently has a PEG ratio of 1.18.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Software was holding an average PEG ratio of 1.73 at yesterday's closing price.
+Also, we should mention that META has a PEG ratio of 1.16.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Internet - Software industry currently had an average PEG ratio of 1.85 as of yesterday's close.